 Zoals Prof. Journalistiek Jonathan Foster het formuleerde (naar verluidt)

-There is still a lot we don't know about this virus, but we do know a lot about it.
-It is normal that with something new, the insights initially shoot in all directions and that is why you may have to evaluate your own position on a weekly basis and test it against the latest insights.
-Sometimes they also contradict each other, that's part of science.
-It takes a while before scientific consensus emerges, there is no other way.
+We still don't know a lot about this virus, but we also know a lot.
+It is normal that with something new the insights initially jump in all directions and that is why you may have to evaluate your own position every week and test it against the latest insights.
+Sometimes they also contradict each other, that is part of science.
+It will take some time for scientific consensus to emerge, that is inevitable.
 If you don't do all that, it may well turn out that the establishment has been stuck in mantras for months while other facts were on the table very early on.
-In science, this is called 'groupthink' or 'tunnel vision', in any case signs of 'scientific incompetence'. [see also my later article on the trampling on the guidelines for Scientific Integrity.]
+In science this is called 'groupthink' or 'tunnel vision', which are in any case signs of 'scientific incompetence'. [see also my later article about it trampling on the guidelines for Scientific Integrity.]

 In short, giving this 'debate' a platform is an extremely desperate act to prod the incumbent experts.
 Science should be done with critical analysis, but they have not been able to do that.
 To use a metaphor from Mark Rutte: science is a fragile vase.
 It should also be the natural ally of good journalism, because both are supposed to be looking for the truth.
 However, neither the experts nor the journalists are interested in this yet.
 So BNR, do what you have to do: dive into the subject, find out well and question De Hond if you want just as critically as you question others.
 Conversations and the exchange of ideas on this subject deserve a journalistic platform.
 The social relevance is incomparably greater than the political fly-catching for which the national broadcasters usually set aside evenings without any problem.